is-centre/gptips2f-matlab/README.md

 ## A brief on how to use Rules ##

-Evolutionary rules allow to either "kill off" or otherwise decrease the chances of survival of individuals having certain traits.
+Evolutionary rules allow to either discard or otherwise decrease the chances of survival of individuals having certain traits.
 These traits must be extracted from symbolic gene expressions and tested in user-defined rule functions.
 An example of how to structure the latter can be found in the `rules` folder under the name `gprule_template.m`.

 There is also an implemented rule called `gprule_no_nested_adfs.m` available in the same folder.
 This rule will allow to remove from the population any individual who has genes where nested ADFs appear.
 This is useful for a certain class of regression problems.
 In the config function, this rule is set up as follows:
 ```